The Invisible Maniac: Plot

-Now invisible, he kills Bubba (Eric Champnella) with a sandwich and Betty (Debra Lamb) with a fire hose.
-Next, he kills Joan (Kalei Shallabarger) by drowning her in a fish tank and strangles April (Gail Lyon).
-He then proceeds to kill Vicky (Shannon Wilsey) in the girls shower by throwing a radio into the water, electrocuting her, while Gordon (Rod Sweitzer) waits outside.
+Now invisible, he kills Bubba with a sandwich and Betty with a fire hose.
+Next, he kills Joan by drowning her in a fish tank and strangles April.
+He then proceeds to kill Vicky in the girls shower by throwing a radio into the water, electrocuting her, while Gordon waits outside.
 Gordon discovers Vicky's body and is assaulted and chased by Dornwinkle, who is still invisible.
-Gordon is killed when he's thrown off the roof of the school.
-After making love in Mrs. Cello's office, not noticing her dead body, Chet (Robert R. Ross, Jr.) and Bunny (Melissa Moore) discover Vicky's dead body in the girl's locker room.
-They blame the mute janitor, Henry (Jason Logan Harris) and proceed to beat him up.
+Gordon is killed when he is thrown off the roof of the school.
+After having sex in Mrs. Cello's office, not noticing her dead body, Chet and Bunny discover Vicky's dead body in the girl's locker room.
+They blame the mute janitor, Henry and proceed to beat him up.
 Dornwinkle attacks Chet and Bunny.
 Chet initially gets the upperhand and Dornwinkle's visibility returns.
 However, Dornwinkle is able to eventually overpower Chet and kills Bunny by repeatedly jumping on her body.
 Presuming Chet to also be dead, Dornwinkle returns to his apartment.
 Chet shows up with a shotgun, but Dornwinkle is able to inject himself with the invisibility serum and takes the gun away from Chet.
 Chet finds the invisibility serum and injects himself.
 Both invisible, they fight each other.
 Someone is killed with the shotgun, blowing their entire head off.
 The police arrive and assume Dornwinkle committed suicide, but it is revealed that it is Chet's body when Dornwinkle's serum wears off.

-The film ends with newscaster Tammy Edwards (Dana Bentley) reporting the story of Dornwinkle's suicide and murder spree, but she is stripped naked by the invisible Dornwinkle, laughing hysterically.
+Newscaster Tammy Edwards later reports the story of Dornwinkle's suicide and murder spree.
+She is then stripped naked by the invisible Dornwinkle, laughing hysterically.

-Reception

-In an interview for the E!
-True Hollywood Story documentary on the life of the actress, former boyfriend Billy Sheehan recounted how Wilsey felt humiliated during the film's premiere, feeling unsure whether the audience was laughing at her poor performance, or the character.
-Despite this reaction, she appeared in three more mainstream films before committing exclusively to pornography.